 Requirement for Obtaining NBFC License

-To apply and obtain NBFC License, the following are the basic requirements:
+To apply and obtain the NBFC License, the following are the basic requirements:

 - A Company Registered in India (Private Limited Company or Limited Company);

-- The company must have minimum Net Owned Fund of Rs.200 lakhs.
+- The company must have a minimum Net Owned Fund of Rs.200 lakhs.

 Calculating Net Owned Funds as per RBI Definition

 The Net Owned Funds would be calculated based on the last audited balance sheet of the Company.
-Net owned Fund will consist of paid up equity capital, free reserves, balance in share premium account and capital reserves representing surplus arising out of sale proceeds of assets but not reserves created by revaluation of assets.
-From the aggregate of items will be deducted accumulated loss balance and book value of intangible assets, if any, to arrive at owned funds.
-Further, investments in shares of other NBFCs and in shares, debentures of subsidiaries and group companies in excess of ten percent of the owned fund mentioned above will be deducted to arrive at the Net Owned Fund.
+Net owned Fund will consist of paid-up equity capital, free reserves, balance in share premium account and capital reserves representing surplus arising out of sale proceeds of assets but not reserves created by revaluation of assets.
+From the aggregate of items will be deducted accumulated loss balance and a book value of intangible assets, if any, to arrive at owned funds.
+Further, investments in shares of other NBFCs and in shares, debentures of subsidiaries and group companies in excess of ten per cent of the owned fund mentioned above will be deducted to arrive at the Net Owned Fund.